Thanks for joining us for an exciting conversation featuring:

 - Jamil N. Jaffer, Founder and Executive Director, National Security Institute

-Please join us for a fireside chat with Gen. Joseph Votel, whose 39 years of military service included successfully liberating Iraq and Syria from the Islamic State Caliphate.
-Gen. Votel will share his insights on the 21st century’s ever-changing national security landscape, including the future of counterterrorism, and how the public and private sector can work together to strengthen the U.S. innovation base.
+Joining us for a fireside chat was Gen. Joseph Votel, whose 39 years of military service included successfully liberating Iraq and Syria from the Islamic State Caliphate.
+Gen. Votel shared his insights on the 21st century’s ever-changing national security landscape, including the future of counterterrorism, and how the public and private sector can work together to strengthen the U.S. innovation base.

 About General Votel:

 General Joseph L. Votel is a retired U.S. Army Four-Star officer and most recently the Commander of the U.S. Central Command – responsible for U.S. and coalition military operations in the Middle East, Levant and Central and South Asia.
 During his 39 years in the military, he commanded special operations and conventional military forces at every level.
 His career included combat in Panama, Afghanistan and Iraq.
 Notably, he led a 79-member coalition that successfully liberated Iraq and Syria from the Islamic State Caliphate.
 He preceded his assignment at CENTCOM with service as the Commander of U.S. Special Operations Command and the Joint Special Operations Command.

 Votel was recognized with the Distinguished Military Leadership Award from the Atlantic Council, the U.S. – Arab Defense Leadership Award from the National Council on U.S. – Arab Relations, the Patriot Award from the Congressional Medal of Honor Society, the SGT James T. Regan Lifetime Achievement Award from the “Lead the Way” Foundation and the Freedom Award from the Intrepid Sea, Air and Space Museum.